serlesen/TerrariaClone/README.md

 * Migrate Arrays into classes with a meaning for each field
 * Move some methods to objects/aggregates
 * Use Logger instead of System.out.println
+* Use local variables for for-loops instead of instance variables

 [terraria]: https://terraria.org/